AmandracOP/automting-mlsa-viewership/readme.md

 `prerequisite:`

+1. Install firefox.
-1. Install geckodriver for Firefox.
+2. Install geckodriver for Firefox.
 [Download here](https://github.com/mozilla/geckodriver/releases)
-2. Install Git in your System.
+3. Install Git in your System.

 Now, let's start using this Bot in your system as well.